-• It is recommended that Extraordinary ministers approach after the Invitation to Communion ("O Lord, I am not worthy ...")
+- It is recommended that Extraordinary ministers approach after the Invitation to Communion ("O Lord, I am not worthy ...") - In the Archdiocese of Louisville, communicants remain kneeling in their pews until they enter the Communion procession and return to their pews to kneel until the Blessed Sacrament is returned to the tabernacle or taken out of the sanctuary (see Appendix D).

 "[Extraordinary ministers] should not approach the altar before the priest has received Communion.
 After the priest has concluded his own Communion, he distributes Communion to the extraordinary ministers, assisted by the deacon, and then hands the sacred vessels to them for distribution of Holy Communion to the people."
-(USCCB, Extraordinary Minister of Holy Communion at Mass) If practical considerations require another time for Extraordinary ministers to come forward (such as after the sign of peace), please remember:
+(USCCB, Extraordinary Minister of Holy Communion at Mass)

+If practical considerations require another time for Extraordinary ministers to come forward (such as after the sign of peace), please remember: